madeleineostoja/poststylus/README.md

 ###### Grunt

-`grunt-contrib-stylus` doesn't support passing arguments to plugins, so you have to wrap PostStylus in a function and return it.
+`grunt-contrib-stylus` doesn't support passing arguments to plugins, so you have to wrap PostStylus in a function and return it

 ``` js
 var postcss = function(){